 Nor is mind control very extraordinary for parasites.
 Before it dies, an infected P. argyra spider is compelled to build its web in a good location for a wasp cocoon.
 Zombie ants infected by a certain fungus wander around the forest until high noon, when they anchor themselves to a leaf vein with their jaws.
 At sunset, the ants die as the fungus sends a stalk shooting through the tops of their heads.
 [Mind Control: Gallery of Zombie Ants]

 But University of Montreal graduate student Fanny Maure and her colleagues noticed that even after D. coccinellae larvae burrow their way out of ladybugs' bellies, the ladybugs stay alive, partially paralyzed but twitching occasionally.
 They suspected that the living ladybugs might be somehow protecting their uninvited cargo.
-[See photos of the ladybugs and their parasites]

 To test the idea, the researchers reared more than 4,000 ladybugs in the lab and let wasps lay their eggs in the unfortunate insects.
 They then waited for the larvae to emerge and spin their cocoons.